iachievedit/CNCURSES/README.md

-# CJSONC
+# CNCURSES
-Swift C module for json-c (Linux)
+Swift C module for ncurses (Linux)

-For details about using json-c, see the official repository at https://github.com/json-c/json-c
+For details about using ncurses, see http://invisible-island.net/ncurses/.

 ## Including in Swift Code